kevinpmcc/email_events_stats/README.md

 Initially I had my feature tests to look for specific ids within the HTML but found this too cumbersome and required too much manual work in the HTML.
-Instead I looked at entire page in each feature test and expected it to contain specific strings showing the calculation of statistics appear correctly.
+Instead I looked at the entire page in each feature test and expected it to contain specific strings showing the calculation of statistics appear correctly.

 Towards the end I renamed my Email models, views, controllers to be EmailEvent as this better